Togo national football team: 2010 bus ambush and ban

 On 8 January 2010, the Togo team bus was attacked by gunmen as it travelled to the 2010 Africa Cup of Nations tournament, killing three and injuring several others.
 The separatist group Front for the Liberation of the Enclave of Cabinda (FLEC) claimed responsibility for the attack.
-Goalkeeper Kodjovi Obilale was reported dead a day after the attack.
+Goalkeeper Kodjovi Obilalé was reported dead a day after the attack, though he actually survived.
 Such reports were later dismissed by his club GSI Pontivy in a press announcement, stating the player was actually undergoing surgery in South Africa.

 Following the bus ambush attack, the Togolese Football Federation stated that they would withdraw from the 2010 Africa Cup of Nations; despite claims that the team had since reversed the decision and would compete "to show our national colours, our values and that we are men" (as announced by Thomas Dossevi), the government later ordered that the team return home.

 Following the team's withdrawal, The Confederation of African Football (CAF) banned Togo from participating in the next two editions of the Cup of Nations and fined them US$50,000 because of the "decision taken by the political authorities".
 The CAF executive Committee considered that the Togolese team was in "forfeit notified less than twenty days before the start or during the final competition" (Art.
 78 of the Regulations for the Africa Cup of Nations), rather than having withdrawn (Art.
 80), and refused to consider the circumstances as force majeure (Art.
 87).
 Togo's government immediately said they would sue as CAF "have no consideration for the lives of other human beings" and this is further "insulting to the family of those who lost their lives and those traumatized because of the attack".
 FIFA has yet to comment on the issue.
-Togo footballer Thomas Dossevi said "We are a group of footballers who came under fire and now we can't play football any more.
+Togo footballer Thomas Dossevi said, "We are a group of footballers who came under fire and now we can't play football anymore.
 They are crushing us".
 Togolese captain Emmanuel Adebayor described the decision as "outrageous" and said that CAF President Issa Hayatou had "completely betrayed" the Togo squad.
+FIFA subsequently helped lifted their ban entirely.

 As a result of the events, Emmanuel Adebayor announced his retirement from international football on 12 April 2010.
-But on 22 March 2011 Adebayor announced that he was again available for the national team.
+But on 22 March 2011, Adebayor announced that he was again available for the national team.